AmazingApps/Organization-Wiki/en/Contribution-Guidelines/Windows-Guidelines.md

     1. Please confirm that the app meets requirements from [README](https://github.com/AmazingApps/Amazing-Windows-Apps/blob/master/README.md)
     2. Provide suggested category & link to official site
     3. A piece of brief and conclusive description is recommended
-    4. More information is also recommended: whether the app is free, open sourced, portable, localized or not, operated by GUI or CLI.
+    4. More information is also recommended: whether the app is free, open sourced, portable, localized or not, operated by GUI or CLI, available from Windows store,etc.

 * Create an issue to remove an existing app:
     1. Please point out which condition in [README](https://github.com/AmazingApps/Amazing-Windows-Apps/blob/master/README.md) is satisfied.